 In case the issue is caused by a virus or malware, try running a full system anti-virus and anti-malware scan to isolate this possibility.
 It would also be advisable to uninstall any recently installed suspicious freeware from the system.

-3] Boot the system in Safe Mode and delete inactive users
+3] Boot the system in Safe Mode and add another user with full control

-If the folder was created or owned by a user account which is either deleted or inactive now, you could try the following steps:
+If the folder was created or owned by a user account that is either deleted or inactive now, you could try the following steps:

-In the box “Enter the object name to select,” type the name of the user who you wish to give permissions to.
+- In the box “Enter the object name to select,” type the name of the user to whom you wish to give permission.

-Click on OK to save the settings.
-This would close the window and take to back to the previous window (the Permission Entry one).
+- Click on OK to save the settings.
+This would close the window and take you back to the previous window (the Permission Entry one).

 4] Take ownership of the file